Table of Contents

 What Could Cause a Life Insurance Claim to Be Denied?

 An insurance company can deny a claim; however, they can only do so for specific reasons.
-If the deceased stopped paying premiums and lost their life insurance coverage before passing away, you would no longer be able to file a claim.
+If the policy owner stopped paying premiums and the insurance policy lapses before the insured person dies, no proceeds would be payable to the beneficiary.

 Life insurance covers most causes of death.
 However, there are some specific situations when it does not, known as exclusions.
 For example, if the policyholder died while causing a crime, the insurer could deny the claim.
 The insurer could also deny the claim if the deceased committed suicide within two years of buying the policy, provided that was established in the contract.

-If the policyholder misrepresented the truth on their application and died within two years of buying the policy, the insurer could investigate whether the misrepresentation was related to the cause of death (for example, if the applicant hid an illness that led to their death).
-If the lie mattered, the insurer could deny the claim.
+If the policyholder misrepresented the truth on their application and dies within two years of buying the policy, the insurer could investigate whether the misrepresentation was related to the cause of death (for example, if the applicant hid an illness that led to their death).
+If the misrepresentation mattered, the insurance company could deny the claim.
 The insurer could also deny the claim if the policyholder died from a dangerous hobby they didn't report when applying, such as skydiving or race car driving.

 If your life insurance claim is denied, you will receive a notice saying why.
 You could appeal if you disagree and show why the denial was incorrect.
-For example, if the insurer says the person stopped paying premiums, you could show the bank statements proving they did.
+For example, if the insurer says the policy owner stopped paying premiums, you could show the bank statements proving they did.
 You could also hire a lawyer to take the insurer to court for payment, or submit a complaint to your state's insurance department if you feel that a claim was denied in error.
-However, claim denials are rare and only apply to the specific exclusions listed in the contract.
+However, claim denials are rare and only apply to instances of fraud or to specific exclusions listed in the contract.

 Getting Ready to File a Life Insurance Claim